+This is compounded when businesses offer hybrid or remote work to employees.
 With remote work circumstances, employees are almost certainly operating within home networks which do not have the same standards of protection when compared to business networks.

-For the most part, SMBs invest less in their security than their larger counterparts, they’re less likely to have an existing plan in place, and less likely to have a dedicated security team; relying instead of IT staff or no one at all.
+No companies are less prepared to meet modern cybersecurity standards than SMBs.
+For the most part, SMBs invest less in their security than their larger counterparts, they’re less likely to have an existing plan in place, and less likely to have a dedicated security team; relying instead on IT staff or no one at all.

 Businesses spend $170,000 on average to fully resolve data breaches after being hit.

 A combination of these factors means that cloud security is a major consideration for businesses when investing in business digitization programs, as demonstrated by country-wide spending on security, which we will get into soon.